Coco

 Every child is different — this is guidance, not a rule.

-The film's exploration of death and the afterlife may be intense for younger children.
-Complex family themes and historical context require a level of maturity for full comprehension.
+The film explores themes of death and the afterlife, which may be intense for younger children.
+Complex family dynamics and the emotional weight of historical discovery also lean towards a slightly older audience.

 Content Safety Breakdown